Lvmingjie/RNA-Seq-validation/README.md

 Contact: Paulo.Flores@hutton.ac.uk / paulorapazote@gmail.com

-"RNA-Seq will be validated with High-Resolution HR-RTPCR data"

 <h2> Description of the algorithm </h2>

 This algorithm (HR-RTPCR_RNA-Seq_Comparison.sh) is a collection of 7 small bash shell scripts that associate HR-RTPCR data with a transcriptome previously quantified with SALMON.